-The Company's retrocession panel is diversified over a large number of high rated international reinsurance companies that the Company assesses with adequate creditworthiness, to minimize the credit risk due to their insolvency, hence the result is not material.
-The calculation methodology is based on the simplification described in Article 61 of Delegated Acts.
+The methodology used is based on the simplification described in Article 61 of Delegated Acts.
+The Company's retrocession panel is diversified over a large number of high rated international reinsurance companies that the Company assesses with adequate creditworthiness in order to minimize own credit risk due to their insolvency.
+As a result, the calculated credit default adjustment as of year-end 2022 is not material.